relinc/SurePulse/DevGuide/Developer Guide.md

 ## Steps to set up development environment

+**If you get stuck at any point, don't hesistate to ask for help at softwaresupport@relinc.net**

 1. Install Eclipse
 2. Install the git plugin for eclipse (I recommend it). http://www.eclipse.org/egit/
   * Go to Window > Show View > Other.. > Git > and add Git Repositories and Git Staging